What Is Alimony and How Do Courts Decide to Award It? (2025)

 Alimony is one of the more complicated issues that can arise in a divorce case.
 Every state uniquely approaches alimony, and you may need legal representation whether you are requesting alimony or on the receiving end of a request to pay.

-ConsumerShield can help you by connecting you with a lawyer for advice and representation.
+ConsumerShield can help you by connecting you with an alimony lawyer for advice and representation.
 Contact us for a free case evaluation.

 Divorce Knowledge Base